Some waste years sitting on the sidelines.

 - Poking an inferiority complex brings out vitriol–always.

-Society’s insatiable push to discredit those who rock the boat, coupled with digital printing presses cataloging it all, has allowed village idiots and Nobel Prize winners to effectively share the same stage.
+Bottom line, society’s insatiable push to discredit those who rock the boat, coupled with digital printing presses cataloging it all, has allowed village idiots and Nobel Prize winners to effectively share the same stage.
 In this environment, for many, the truth has ceased to matter.

 Start here to attend your trend following re-education camp.